celestiaorg/docs/docs/nodes/overview.md

 * [Validator Node](../nodes/validator-node.md): Node operators who run a Bridge Node have the option to also participate in Consensus by becoming a Validator.
+* [Consensus Full Node](../nodes/consensus-full-node.md): A Celestia-App Full Node to sync blockchain history.

 Data Availability:

 * [Bridge Node](../nodes/bridge-node.md): This node bridges blocks between the Data-Availability network and the Consensus network.
-* [Full Node](../nodes/full-node.md): This node stores all the data but does not connect to Consensus.
+* [Full Storage Node](../nodes/full-storage-node.md): This node stores all the data but does not connect to Consensus.
 * [Light Node](../nodes/light-node.md): Light clients conduct data availability sampling on the Data Availability network.